UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 This should complete within 2 minutes as well, so while it's running make sure you understand all of the commands given.

 **Why have we specified `--readFilesCommand gunzip -c`**<details>
-  This tells STAR to read files in using this command, and emables us to leave our fastq files compressed, saving hard drive (i.e. storage) space.
+  This tells STAR to read files in using this command, and enables us to leave our fastq files compressed, saving hard drive (i.e. storage) space.
   </details>

 **What to do you think the line `--outSAMtype BAM SortedByCoordinate` is doing?**<details>